-2. Principles of Feedback
+1. Principles of Feedback

-To recognise, encourage and reward children for their effort and achievement.

-To provide a dialogue between teacher and learners and provide clear appropriate feedback of strengths and weaknesses in their work.

-To indicate how a piece of work could be corrected or improved against success criteria.
+- To recognise, encourage and reward children for their effort and achievement. - To provide a dialogue between teacher and learners and provide clear appropriate feedback of strengths and weaknesses in their work. - To indicate how a piece of work could be corrected or improved against success criteria. - To help children be aware of standards needed to progress. - To target children who need challenging or intervention to support. - To aid and inform curriculum planning and to provide evidence for assessments.

-HOLY TRINITY C of E PRIMARY SCHOOL

-To help children be aware of standards needed to progress.

-To target children who need challenging or intervention to support.

-To aid and inform curriculum planning and to provide evidence for assessments.
 Feedback should be positive, clear and appropriate.
-It needs to offer positive benefits to staff and children and outcomes need to be fed back into planning.

-To relate to the learning objective and success criteria for the learning that has been shared with the children

-To form the basis of a discussion between child and teacher.
+It needs to offer positive benefits to staff and children and outcomes need to be fed back into planning. - To relate to the learning objective and success criteria for the learning that has been shared with the children - To form the basis of a discussion between child and teacher.
 To provide guidance to children on how to achieve their next steps in learning.

-3. How Feedback Looks at Holy Trinity
+2. How Feedback looks at Holy Trinity

-Туре What it Looks Like Immediate Takes place during a lesson with individuals, groups or the whole class.
+Туре What it looks like Immediate Takes place during a lesson with individuals, groups or the whole class.
 Includes formative assessment from the teacher and/or teaching assistant (TA) e.g., whiteboard / book work, verbal answers.
-Often given verbally to pupils for immediate actions, and may re-direct the focus of teaching or the task.
+Often given verbally to pupils for immediate actions, and may redirect the focus of teaching or the task.
 Praises effort and contributions.
 Responsive (catch-up) Takes place after the lesson or activity with individuals or groups.
 Addresses knowledge from the lesson or activity or missing prior knowledge.
 Often given verbally with time to practise skills or knowledge immediately.
 Can be delivered by the teacher or by a teaching assistant based on guidance from the teacher.
 An element of the child's responses to catch-up are recorded in their books to show progress over time and evidenced in the progress of their writing moving forward.
-Summary (feed- forward) Involves reading/looking at the work of all pupils at the end of a lesson or unit.
+Summary Involves reading/looking at the work of all pupils at the end of a lossen Summary (feed- forward) Involves reading/looking at the work of all pupils at the end of a lesson or unit.
 Identifies key strengths and misconceptions for the class or sub-groups.

 Takes place during the following lesson.

-Addresses overarching strengths and misconceptions as well as specific misconceptions for the sub-groups.
-Allocates time for editing based on feedback given or rehearsal of knowledge.
-May involve some peer support or support from a teaching assistant.
-May be delivered by the teacher or a teaching assistant.
+- Addresses overarching strengths and misconceptions as well as specific misconceptions for the sub-groups. - Allocates time for editing based on feedback given or rehearsal of knowledge. - May involve some peer support or support from a teaching assistant. - May be delivered by the teacher or a teaching assistant.